-Situated high above scenic Humboldt Bay, Fort Humboldt was originally established in 1853, once provided protection from attacks by Native Americans on gold miners and settlers from who migrated to the area after the discovery of gold.
+Situated high above scenic Humboldt Bay, Fort Humboldt was initially established in 1853, once provided protection from attacks by Native Americans on gold miners and settlers from who migrated to the area after the discovery of gold.

-Today, a state historic park, Fort Humboldt now quietly serves as a reminder of California’s rich and sometimes bloody past, as told through the exhibits and collections scattered throughout the park.
+Today, a state historic park, Fort Humboldt, now quietly serves as a reminder of California’s rich and sometimes bloody past, as told through the exhibits and collections scattered throughout the park.

 Sold to American ecologist W. S. Cooper in 1893 for $6,000, Cooper’s widow donated the property to the nearby City of Eureka, who transferred the title to the State of California in 1955.
 After becoming a state park in 1963, work quickly began on restoring the site and its one remaining building.

-The partially restored hospital, which includes a reconstructed surgeon’s quarters, is the only building that remains of the original 14 structures, and now serves as a museum, offering visitors a unique glimpse into early medical practices.
+The partially restored hospital, which includes a reconstructed surgeon’s quarters, is the only building that remains of the original 14 structures, and now serves as a museum, offering visitors a unique glimpse into ancient medical practices.

 A medicinal garden, which features edible flowering plants of the period, has been recreated adjacent to the hospital and tells its own story of the Fort and the Native American groups that once lived and fought in the region.
 The park also includes a Logging Museum with exterior logging exhibits.

-Paths and boardwalks provide access to interpretive signage and open-air displays along a self-guided trail of exhibits, including historic locomotives and steam donkeys, and other early logging technologies used on the north coast from the 1850s to the mid 20th century.
+Paths and boardwalks provide access to interpretive signage and outdoor displays along a self-guided trail of exhibits, including historic locomotives and steam donkeys, and other early logging technologies used on the north coast from the 1850s to the mid 20th century.

 Visitors will also want to check out the on-site Visitor Center, where information can be gathered about the entire site and its annual events, such as Fort Humboldt Living History Days, which recreates life on a pre-Civil War frontier fort, held in every May.

 Fort Humboldt Steam Ups